TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

    - Contains both vector embeddings and structured data
    - Maintains relationships between fields
    - Uses special metadata tags to distinguish between regular records and schema records
+   - Implements robust parsing logic (`ParseSentenceFormat`) that extracts worksheet, row, schema ID, import batch ID, and key-value pairs from the `MemoryRecord.Payload["text"]` field
+   - Uses a combination of regex for the prefix extraction and manual string splitting/parsing for the data section to ensure reliable data extraction

 3. **TabularDataSchema**
    - Represents the schema for a tabular dataset